 And then, from all of these metrics, sales and marketing align by giving marketing an ultimate revenue target.

-Alice doubled-down on how important actioning your inbound marketing leads is:
+Alice doubled down on how important actioning your inbound marketing leads is:

-- Having agreed SLAs with the inbound MDRs
+- Having agreed SLAs with the inbound MDRs.

 - Specialising the MDR role (read on to see how 😉)

-- Steps to follow when the inbounds have not been actioned
+- Steps to follow when the inbounds have not been actioned.

-Then, you should set an expectation with the rest of the business, especially sales, that you have 80% capacity focused on that plan and executing that strategy, and then you action ad hoc requests from sales and other parts of the business with the other 20% of your capacity.
-This means you won’t be constantly distracted from your goal.”
+Then, you should set an expectation with the rest of the business, especially sales, that you have 80% capacity focused on that plan and executing that strategy, and then you action ad hoc requests from sales and other parts of the business with the additional 20% of your capacity.
+This means you won’t be constantly distracted from your marketing goal.”

-Alice suggests going to your leadership and getting a revenue number for your team, if you don’t already have one.
+Alice suggests going to your leadership and getting a revenue number for your team if you don’t already have one.

 Because when you make the shift to your marketing team owning a revenue number, you’ll see that it gives you: